kevinsekuj/Job-Tracker/README.md

       `$ npm start`
 2. Access the React app views in your web browser by visiting `http://localhost:3000/`
     - **Note**: Change port as needed if modified during [installation](#installation).

+## Usage

+1. Click the “Sign In” button in the top right corner.
+You will be prompted to sign in using a Google account.
+2. You will be taken to the Jobs page.
+If `NODE_ENV` is not set to “production” and this is your first time using the app since starting the server, the table will be empty.
+3. Create a new job by clicking the blue “New” button.
+Enter the job details in the pop out menu on the right.
+Then click “Submit”.
+4. If the required fields are present and valid, the new row will be inserted into the table.
+You can continue adding more jobs, editing them, and deleting them in bulk using the appropriate checkboxes and buttons.
+5. Create a new contact by clicking “Contacts” in the navigation bar and filling out a similar form.
+First name, last name, and email are required fields while phone number is optional.
+However, if a phone number is provided, it must be in a valid format.
+6. Associate a contact with a job by revisiting the “Jobs” page and either creating a new job or editing an existing one.
+If at least one contact has been created, a dropdown field will be displayed in the Job form.
+7. After adding a few jobs, navigate to the “Skills” page to see a visual breakdown of the recorded skill frequencies as well as your top 5 most frequently noted skills.
+8. **Bonus**: Toggle between light and dark mode by clicking the sun/moon icon in the upper right corner.

 ## Reporting Issues